Foundations of Rational Quantum Field Theory, I

 {}From these projection operators we find,

 and

 Substituting into eq.
 (10) we find the face transfer matrix,

 It can be explicitly checked, involving numerous relations among the matrix elements, that the crossing property, eq.
 (20), which is a powerful constraint, is indeed obeyed, where the $S$ matrix is the usual one for $SU(2)$, eq.
-(22), with $p=1$.
-Indeed, $P^0$ is given entirely by eq.
-(20).
-Similarly $P^2$ and $P^1$, are almost (but not completely) determined by eq.
+(8.20), with $p=1$.
+Indeed crossing symmetry, eq.
+(20) puts severe constraints on the Boltzmann weights, eq.
+(25).
+In fact, $P^0$ is determined entirely by eq.
+(20), in accordance with eq.
+(22).
+Similarly $P^2$ and $P^1$, are almost fully (but not completely) determined by eq.
 (20).